barryvdh/laravel-ide-helper/readme.md

 The generator tries to identify the real class, but if it cannot be found, you can define it in the config file.

+Some classes need a working database connection.
+If you do not have a working default connection, some facades will not be included.
+You can use a in-memory sqlite driver, using the -M option.

 You can choose to include helper files.
-This is not enabled by default, but you can override this with the --helpers (-H) or --nohelpers (-N) option.
+This is not enabled by default, but you can override this with the --helpers (-H) option.
 The Illuminate/Support/helpers.php is already set-up, but you can add/remove your own files in the config file.